Tyburn: Process of executions

+The draught itself was described in a 19th-century ballad as being of a "nutty brown ale drunk from a 'broad wooden bowl'".
+At various times the St Giles Bowl appears to have been administered at a number of inns (or perhaps one inn under a number of names) in St Giles, each successively being referred to as "The Bowl".
+According to Walter Thornbury in his classic London Old and New, "The Bowl" would appear to have become associated with the "Angel Inn" on St Giles High Street.
+In 1873, the City Press feared that the Angel Inn, another memorial of ancient London, was about to pass away.
+The Angel was remodelled in 1898 and stands to this day.

 Having arrived at Tyburn, the condemned found themselves in front of a crowded and noisy square; the wealthy paid to sit on the stands erected for the occasion, in order to have an unobstructed view.
-Before the execution, the condemned were allowed to say a few words—the authorities expected that most of the condemned, before their death, before commending their own souls to God, would admit their guilt.
+Before the execution, the condemned were allowed to say a few words; the authorities expected that most of the condemned, before commending their own souls to God, would admit their guilt.
 It is reported that the majority of the condemned did so.
 A noose was then placed around their neck and the cart pulled away, leaving them hanging.

 Instances of pickpocketing have been reported in the crowds of executions, a mockery of the deterrent effect of capital punishment, which at the time was considered proper punishment for theft.

 Social aspects

 Sites of public executions were significant gathering places and executions were public spectacles.
 Scholars have described the executions at Tyburn as "carnivalesque occasion[s] in which the normative message intended by the authorities is reappropriated and inverted by an irreverent crowd" that found them a source of "entertainment as well as conflict."
 This analysis is supported by the presence of shouting street traders and food vendors and the erection of seating for wealthier onlookers.
 Additionally, a popular belief held that the hand of an executed criminal could cure cancers, and it was not uncommon to see mothers brushing their child's cheek with the hand of the condemned.
 The gallows at Tyburn were sources of cadavers for surgeons and anatomists.